merenlab/merenlab.org/courses/PFLS/index.md

 (...)
 ```

 OK.
-There is one more topic to cover, and after that we will come back to these genomes, which will be your first assignment!
+There is one more topic to cover, and after that we will come back to these genomes, which will serve as our next exercise!

 ### Conditionals